manulorente/linux-foundation-lfs101/README.md

 The terminals which run the command shells can be accessed using the ALT key plus a function key.
 Most distributions start six text terminals and one graphics terminal starting with F1 or F2.
 Within a graphical environment, switching to a text console requires pressing CTRL-ALT + the appropriate function key (with F7 or F1 leading to the GUI).

 Usually, the default command shell is `bash` (the GNU Bourne Again Shell), but there are a number of other advanced command shells available.
-The shell prints a text prompt, indicating it is ready to accept commands; after the user types the command and presses Enter, the command is executed, and another prompt is displayed after the command is done.
+The shell prints a text prompt, indicating it is ready to accept commands; after the user types the command and presses `Enter`, the command is executed, and another prompt is displayed after the command is done.

 ![Text Mode Login](images/text-mode-login.png)